This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about an electrocardiogram?

 An electrocardiogram is a test that measures the electrical activity of your heart.
 It is also called an EKG or ECG.
-It may be used to monitor your heart or to diagnose heart problems.
+It is used to show your heart rate and rhythm.
+An EKG also shows how well your heart is working.
+It may also help your healthcare provider diagnose heart problems such as a heart attack.

 What will happen during an EKG?

 - Your healthcare provider will place several patches, called electrodes, on your chest, arms, or legs.
-He may need to clean or shave a small area of skin if the patches will not stick.
+He or she may need to clean a small area of skin if the patches will not stick.
+Tell your healthcare provider if you have an allergy to adhesives.
 Your healthcare provider will attach a wire to each patch.
 The wires are connected to a monitor that will display the electrical activity of your heart.
 Lie still, and do not talk while the test is being done.